Aberbeeg Colliery (South)

 The Closure of the Colliery.

-I am unsure as to the actual closure date of the colliery.
+I am unsure as to the actual date the colliery closed although its closure was mentioned in the South Wales Gazette in November 1965.

 error: Content is protected !!